 Speak to your veterinarian!
-A consultation to go over travel precautions (different vaccines, disease prophylaxis medications/prevention, travel anxiety, travel requirements) is worth while!
+Consultation to go over travel precautions (different vaccines, disease prophylaxis medications/prevention, travel anxiety, travel requirements) is worthwhile!

 1) Travelling outside the country: If you are planning an international travel, be sure to look up the travel requirements of the country you are travelling to.
 Some have stricter requirements than others, and can potentially require weeks to months in advance to prep get all the required treatment and testing done.
 Often there are specific paperwork and treatments/vaccines that are required, and some require very strict schedules and timelines to be followed.

 2) Disease and parasite prevention: Whether it be within the country, or internationally, different diseases and parasites are present in different areas.
 It is important to talk with your veterinarian and discuss appropriate preventative measures depending on where you are travelling.
 For example, heartworm prevention may be required if travelling to heartworm endemic regions, tick preventatives, Lyme disease vaccinations, or leptospirosis vaccinations may be recommended depending on where you are travelling to.
 Having some medications for potential diarrhea cases while abroad may not be a bad thing to have on hand either!